 Kerio Control version 9.3 or newer supports High Availability in Active/Passive mode.
 Having this configuration in place ensures that if the Master Kerio Control appliance fails, the Slave appliance automatically replaces it to ensure continued protection with no blockers or downtime.

 Enabling High Availability

 To set up Active/Passive High Availability, you need identical Kerio Control appliances as Master and Slave.
-This means that in the case of hardware appliances the model number and version should be the same, and in the case of software appliances, the versions should match.
-In addition to this, both appliances should have the same number of interfaces and their names configured, same admin credentials set and the disk partitioning details should also match.
+This means that in the case of hardware appliances, the model number and version should be the same, and in the case of software appliances, the versions should match.
+In addition to this, both appliances should have the same number of interfaces and their names configured, the same admin credentials set and the disk partitioning details should also match.

 You can use the diagram below while setting up High Availability using hardware boxes.
 The objective is to have two identical Kerio Control appliances (both hardware or software supported) set up in a specific network configuration.

 - Set up two Kerio Control version 9.3 or newer appliances to be used as Master and Slave devices.

 - Run both appliances.